Key Points

 Upon receiving the weakened signal, the repeater performs two processes:

-Reconstruction: This involves regenerating the signal to its original form.
-Reconstruction is crucial to reduce any potential noise that might have been introduced during travel.
+- Reconstruction: This involves regenerating the signal to its original form.
+Reconstruction is an important step because it reduces potential noise introduced during travel.
 The repeater interprets the incoming wave, filtering out some degree of noise and interference before rebuilding the signal.

 3. Signal Transmission

-Wired and optical networks send the signal through another cable segment.
+Wired and optical networks send the regenerated signal through the next cable segment, effectively resetting the maximum distance the signal can travel.

-Wireless networks broadcast the signal through the air via an antenna.
+Wireless networks broadcast the signal through the air via an antenna, creating a second coverage zone that overlaps with the original router’s range.

 Example